UCL-EO/geog0111/docs/043_Weighted_interpolation.md

 Despite that, we can 'see' that there should be a smoothly varying function that can go through those data points quite well.
 This is what we want to achieve with our regularisation.

-### Smooth
+### Smoothing

 We can generate a Gaussian filter for our smoothing.
 The width of the filter, that in turn controls the degree of smoothing, is set by the parameter `sigma`.
+Recall the impact of the filter width from the [material in the previous session](042_Weighted_smoothing_and_interpolation.md#Filter-width-and-degree-of-smoothing).
 We will use a value of `5` here, but you should *not* assume that that will always be appropriate.
 We will discuss how to experiment with this later in this session.

 ```python